Spring Branch, Houston: Public libraries

-The Houston Public Library operates the Arnold L. Hillendahl Neighborhood Library at 2436 Gessner Road and the Elizabeth L. Ring Neighborhood Library at 8835 Long Point Road."Ring Neighborhood Library ."
-Houston Public Library.
-Retrieved on December 10, 2008.
+The Houston Public Library operates the Arnold L. Hillendahl Neighborhood Library at 2436 Gessner Road and the Elizabeth L. Ring Neighborhood Library at 8835 Long Point Road.
 The Harris County Public Library (HCPL) system operates the Spring Branch Memorial Branch at 930 Corbindale Road in the City of Hedwig Village.
 The 10500 sqft branch opened in 1975.

 Parks and recreation

 The district includes parks operated by the city government and the county government.